-What does seem to be apparent though is that Abel Blood remains in the cemetery in the form of a malevolent entity that scares the wits out of those who come to visit the burial ground.
+It’s widely believed that Abel Blood remains in the cemetery in the form of a malevolent entity, that enjoys scaring the wits out of those who come to visit the burial ground.

 There is also a strange legend linked to Abel Blood’s headstone!
 It bears a carving of a hand with the index finger pointed up towards heaven.

-However, if you dare to visit his grave at night it is said that this grave marker changes colour and that the finger points downward!
+However, if you dare to visit his grave at night it is said that this grave marker changes color and that the finger points downward!
 Creepy!

 3. Isles of Shoals, Portsmouth